bymounib/MiniBlog-Using-Laravel-Framework-5.6-and-Crudbooster-5.4/readme.md

 ## About
 This project was made during a summer internship within [Dev Tweaks](https://www.devtweaks.com/) development agency , using Laravel 5.6 and Crudbooster 5.4.

-You can check the demo on YouTube :

 ## How to run the project :
 - Download or clone project
 - Go to the folder application using cd